PawnDaring/EXP_WordAssociationWeb/README.md

 ## Features ✨
 - **Interactive Brainstorming:** Build and visualize idea connections effortlessly.
-- **AI-Powered Suggestions:** Enrich your thought process with AI-generated associations (requires an OpenAI API key).
+- **AI-Powered Suggestions:** Enrich your thought process with AI-generated associations powered by OpenAI.
 - **Simple and Fast:** Powered by cutting-edge web tools for a smooth experience.

 ---